virginiaweston23/297-KNN/README.md

 ### Tina Jin and Virginia Weston

 ### Exploratory Data Analysis
-For our Exploratory Data Analysis, we initially ran a scatter plot matrix to explore relationships by setting the outcome (whether a person has diabetes or not) to the y variable and setting the rest to x.
-All of the x variables were quantitative, making it easier to decipher relationships between them.
+For our EDA, we identified the features of our model which were radius, texture, perimeter, area, smoothness, compactness, symmetry, and fractal dimension.
+Using these features and setting them to x, we were able to further explore relationships between the x variables and the outcome.
+Because the outcome (or the diagnosis result) in the dataset is a categorical variable M (malignant) or B (benign), we knew we would need to convert that to a numeral value.
+It was also evident that we would need to scale the data prior to running a KNN because of the differences in measurements between each feature.
+Furthermore, we ran a scatter plot matrix and heat map to visualize the given dataset.
 ![](/images/Figure_2.png)
-Moreover, by using a heatmap, we were able to conceptualize any linear relationships between the data.
-The strongest linear relationship among the data was between age and pregnancy, with a correlation coefficient of 0.54.
-Although not considered a strong linear relationship, the two variables can be considered correlated to one another.
+From using the heatmap we were able to conceptualize any linear relationships between the data.
+There were fairly decent positive linear relationships between several variables in the data.
+Although it may be obvious that the two features would be correlated, the strongest linear relationship in the data was between the area and the perimeter of a tumor with a correlation coefficient of 0.98.
+Another positive linear relationship with a correlation coefficient 0.68 is between a tumor’s symmetry and compactness.
 ![](/images/Figure_1.png)

 ### Initial Manipulation/Feature Scaling